beaverbuilder/documentation/docs/assistant/cloud/overview.md

 Libraries are containers for your creative assets.
 Libraries make it easy to share assets across all your sites.
 Libraries can be:

-* Public
-* Personal
-* Private
-* Shared
-* Team
+* Private or Public (Private libraries are only available on Premium accounts)
+* Personal, Shared, or Team (Team Libraries are only available for Team account users)

 ## Collections

 Collections are a way to organize your libraries.
-Similar to how categories work in WordPress.
+They function in a similar way to WordPress categories.